xu2xulim/Space-Butler/Documentation/Micros/Attachments.md

 ## Other Notes
 - This collection of endpoints involves downloading and creating attachments.
 It should be noted that here is a 10s timeout for each trigger.
+---

+## /list_attachments

+- The endpoint to create a checklist "Attachments - <option>" containing the `<attachment id> || <attachment name>`

+### Trello Automation Use Cases

+- Use together with "for each item" and the service "/get_attachment" you will be able to use it with other api that requires a copy of the attachment eg to send attachment via email or send it to a White Hole using the Deta Space App "Black Hole" to share your Trello content for images

+### Payload
+`{ "card_id": "{cardidlong}" , "option": "pdf" }`

+the support values for option are : `all, pdf, images`
+---